Products and Services

 We would advise all candidates considering making an enquiry to contact their examination centre within 14 days of the result release date to discuss the Results Enquiry procedure.

-Where an enquiry leads to a change of grade, any Result Enquiry fee will be refunded.
+Where an enquiry leads to a change of result, any Result Enquiry fee will be refunded.

 If candidates are not satisfied with the outcome of the Result Enquiry process, they are entitled to request a formal appeal against their result.

-The appeals procedure focuses on whether, in the course of reaching decisions, Cambridge English Language Assessment:
+The appeals procedure focuses on whether, in the course of reaching decisions, Cambridge English (and, in the case of IELTS, British Council and IDP Education Ltd):

-Where the outcome of an appeal brings into question the accuracy of grades awarded in an assessment, Cambridge English Language Assessment will take all reasonable steps to identify any other candidate who may have been affected and wherever possible correct or mitigate the error.
+Where the outcome of an appeal brings into question the accuracy of grades awarded in an assessment, Cambridge English (and, in the case of IELTS, British Council and IDP Education Ltd) will take all reasonable steps to identify any other candidate who may have been affected and wherever possible correct or mitigate the error.

 Where the outcome of an appeal results in the discovery of a failure in one of our processes or systems, we will review the relevant process or system and take all reasonable steps to ensure that the failure does not happen again.

-Cambridge English Language Assessment will consider an appeal only if the following conditions are met:
+Cambridge English will consider an appeal only if the following conditions are met:

-There will be a charge for the submission of an appeal to each stage: Stage1, Stage 2 and to independent review.
+There will be a charge for the submission of an appeal at both Stage 1 and Stage 2 of the procedure.
 This charge will be refunded in full if the appeal is upheld.
-Refer to your centre for information about fees.
+Refer to your centre for information about fees (or, in the case of IELTS tests taken at centres authorised by IDP Education Ltd, contact firstname.lastname@example.org).

-The written evidence relating to the case will be considered by an independent authority.
-The purpose of the initial consideration is to decide whether any further work relating to the appeal should be authorised (e.g. re-marking of additional scripts; gathering of additional evidence).
+The written evidence relating to the case will be reviewed by senior staff from Cambridge English.
+The purpose of the initial consideration is to decide whether any further actions relating to the appeal should be authorised (e.g. gathering of additional evidence).

 Appellants will be notified in writing of the outcome of stage 1, including the outcome of any further work authorised, within 10 weeks of submission.

-Appellants remaining dissatisfied may have their case considered in full by the Cambridge English Language Assessment Appeals Committee.
-The Appeals Committee includes the Chief Executive of Cambridge English Language Assessment and at least one member who is not and has not been a member of the board or committees for UCLES/Cambridge English Language Assessment, or an UCLES/Cambridge English Language Assessment employee or examiner at any time during the previous seven years.
+Appellants remaining dissatisfied may have their case considered in full by the Cambridge English Appeals Committee.
+The Appeals Committee includes the Global Managing Director, English or senior staff nominated by them and at least one member who is not and has not been a member of the board or committees for UCLES/Cambridge English, or an UCLES/Cambridge English employee or examiner at any time during the previous seven years.

-Formal applications for an appeal to be considered by the Appeals Committee should be made by the Centre Exams Manager within 14 days of the receipt of the outcome of the first stage appeal.
+Formal applications for an appeal to be considered by the Appeals Committee should be made by the Centre Exams Manager/IELTS Administrator within 14 calendar days of the receipt of the outcome of the first stage appeal.
+(In the case of IELTS, the application is made by the Test Centre Administrator at British Council authorised centres, or by IDP Education Ltd.)

-Consideration of an appeal by the independent reviewer concludes the Cambridge English Language Assessment appeals procedure.
+Consideration of an appeal by the Appeals Committee concludes the Cambridge English appeals procedure.

 The outcome of an appeal may be a confirmation of the original decision or an overturning of this decision which may, in turn, lead to the award of a higher grade, a lower grade, or no grade change, or to the award of a grade where no previous grade was awarded.

-Where an appeal leads to a change of syllabus grade or the award of a grade where no grade was previously awarded, any Results Enquiry and Appeals fees will be refunded in full, and an amended Statement of Results and Certificate (where awarded) will be issued.
+Where an appeal leads to a change of syllabus grade or the award of a grade where no grade was previously awarded, any Results Enquiry and Appeals fees will be refunded in full, and an amended Statement of Results and Certificate, or Test Report Form in the case of IELTS, (where awarded) will be issued.